gSchool/third-quarter-project-proposals/README.md

 ## What technologies will you use that weren't covered in class?
 - geofencing
 - React native
-- Python
-- Flask
+- Express
-- MySQL
+- PostgreSQL
-- Webpac/Browserify
+- Webpac/Browserify (might be able to do in command line?)

 ## What technologies do you plan to use?